UncannyOwl/Uncanny-Toolkit-for-LearnDash/readme.txt

 * **Menu Item Visibility**: Control the visibility of menu entries based on whether or not the user is signed in.
 * **Show LearnDash Certificates**: Use a simple shortcode to display a list of all certificates (course and quiz) earned by the current user.
 * **Show or Hide Content**: Use shortcodes to show or hide content based on whether or not a user is signed in.
 Great for Open course types.
+* **Log In/Log Out Links**: Add Log In and Log Out links to menus, or to any page or widget with a shortcode.

 If you are not using any of the functions in this plugin, please remember to turn them off to maximize performance.